Article published on 10 August 2021

 OUR METAL POSTS: GALVANISED STEEL AND PAINTED GALVANISED STEEL

 Steel is a material that is commonly used because it stands up to heavy loads and high-stress levels.
 Our metal posts are made of galvanised steel that is 2.5mm thick.
-This meets all the requirements concerning the durability and safety of structures used in play equipment.
+This meets all the requirements concerning the durability and safety of structures used in playground equipment.

 The posts provide a guarantee of longevity covering widely varying climatic conditions thanks to: